-Learning Mandarin is a different kettle of fish to other languages in the sense we don’t have an alphabet to learn, it’s a new set of characters, we simply start from scratch.
+Learning Mandarin is a different kettle of fish from other languages in the sense we don’t have an alphabet to learn, it’s a new set of characters, and we simply start from scratch.

 If you want to improve your Chinese speaking ability, this isn’t the app for you, likewise your listening.

 In my opinion it’s probably worth downloading the apps that specialize in certain areas rather than try and cover all four.

 Although we can learn to recognise the character with Chineasy, if you want to discover how to write the character, you are left underwhelmed – so add Skritter to your download list alongside Chineasy Cards and you have a recipe for success.

-The chances are, if they do, they maybe a little less detailed than the ones that focus on one area which is another reason why Chineasy is so likeable.
+The chances are, if they do, they may be a little less detailed than the ones that focus on one area which is another reason why Chineasy is so likeable.
 It does exactly what the brand does, it’s aesthetically gorgeous and doesn’t pretend to be something it isn’t.

 Chineasy Cards Rating – 9.5